okta/odyssey/packages/docs/components/link.md

 <Description>

-Links in Odyssey are not underlined, but do maintain a minimum 3:1 contrast ratio with our body text color and a 4.5:1 contrast ratio with our available background colors.
-If you deviate from these standards via overrides, please ensure that your links have a non-color indicator, e.g. an underline.
+Links in Odyssey are not underlined.
+They maintain a minimum 3:1 contrast ratio with our body text colors and a 4.5:1 ratio with our available background colors.
+If you  deviate from these standards via overrides, ensure that your links have a non-color indicator like an underline.

 Links should display a visible affordance when users interact via keyboard.
 Odyssey preserves the default `:focus` state for each browser.